Complicated Ovarian Cyst (Adnexal Torsion) Overview:

 – Ovarian conservation is the preferred approach for premenopausal women & most ovaries should be considered viable unless there is a high degree of certainty that the ovary is not viable due to the CLEARLY necrotic appearance.

-– An ovary that is dark & enlarged likely has vascular & lymphatic congestion & may have hemorrhagic lesions.
+– An ovary that is dark and enlarged likely has vascular and lymphatic congestion and may have hemorrhagic lesions.
 Traditionally, ovaries with this appearance have been thought to be nonviable, but multiple studies have found that many women (even those with a blue or black ovary) retain ovarian function following detorsion .

 – Rarely, ovarian or tubal necrosis are present at time of surgery.

-– The appearance on gross inspection of a necrotic ovary or tube includes a loss of normal anatomic structure & a gelatinous or friable consistency.
+– The appearance on gross inspection of a necrotic ovary or tube includes a loss of normal anatomic structure and a gelatinous or friable consistency.

-– A technique to assess whether ovarian perfusion is present is the ovarian bivalving, in which the ovary is untwisted & the ovarian cortex incised.
+– A technique to assess whether ovarian perfusion is present is the ovarian bivalving, in which the ovary is untwisted and the ovarian cortex incised.
 This method allows visualization of whether blood flow is present at the incision.
-In addition, there is a potential therapeutic effect by relieving the increased pressure exerted by the lymphatic & venous congestion.
+In addition, there is a potential therapeutic effect by relieving the increased pressure exerted by the lymphatic and venous congestion.

 – The key factor is to perform detorsion as quickly as possible as the risk of ovarian ischemic damage increase with an increasing the interval between symptoms to surgery.